 Mitochondrial metabolism produces CO2, about 2 dL/min.
 Normal respiratory quotient (rate of CO2 production divided by rate of O2 consumption) is 0.8; respiratory quotient shifts to 1 on carbohydrate diet and to 0.7 on a fat diet.

 O2 is readily dissolved and diffused in lipid bilayers, and cell membranes are not barriers to oxygen diffusion (Subczynski et al., 1992 and 1998).
+O2 water solubility is low, 8.3 mg/L at room temperature.
 In addition, aquaporins, especially AQP1 transport gases, including O2, across membranes.
 The blood-to-brain permeability of O2 is even higher than that of water (Kassissia et al., 1995.
 Also myocardial capillaries are more permeable to oxygen that to water (Rose & Goresky, 1985).
 Inside the myocytes of skeletal muscle and cardiac muscle another oxygen binding protein, myoglobin (Mb) facilitates the transport of oxygen to mitochondria.

 The solubility of O2 is highest in the centre of lipid bilayer, and the diffusion of oxygen to the binding site of cytochrome c oxidase (COX) at the centre of the inner mitochondrial membrane bilayer is the last step of oxygen transport in the respiratory cycle.